 Our house in the Perth hills is a constant work in progress and after nearly fifteen years, I am almost ok with not having a real door on the ensuite.

 I waitressed in a café then eventually worked my way to manager.
-I tried vet nursing, loved the business more than the role and spent many years working my way up to then embracing practice management.
+I tried vet nursing, loved the business more than the role and spent many years working my way up to practice management.
 Here I was limited only by the legal requirement to marry or become a vet to own the business; neither were great options for me at the time.
 Next it was a move into manufacturing where the operational and training aspect soon captured my interest.

 But I really hated being boxed into one role, preferring to be a master of everything.
 And so my consultancy life began.

 Along the way I gathered a few pieces of paper with my name and stamps on them; Diploma of business, lead auditor, trainer assessor, and some health & safety units.
 But as important as these pieces of paper are in a resume, true credibility comes from solid industry experience.
 A proven track record, regular upskilling and a drive for continual improvement.